RedR

-RedR (pronounced 'Red R') is an international NGO whose stated mission is to “rebuild lives in times of disaster by training, supporting, and providing aid workers to relief programmes across the world.”
-It was originally an acronym for Register of Engineers for Disaster Relief, although it is no longer used as such.

-RedR delivers training to the humanitarian sector and their staff, enabling them to respond to the needs of disaster hit communities, efficiently and safely.
-In order to improve future response, RedR focuses on capacity building and disaster risk reduction for communities affected by natural and man-made disasters.

-They further help to ensure that skilled professionals are always available to respond to major global emergencies through an aid worker recruitment service and by advising and training potential new relief workers.
+RedR (pronounced 'Red R') is an international humanitarian capacity-strengthening NGO founded in the United Kingdom in 1980.
+Originally established as the Register of Engineers for Disaster Relief, it now provides learning and development, technical assistance, and knowledge-sharing services for humanitarian, development and disaster-response professionals.
+Its work focuses on humanitarian services, engineering in emergencies, and climate-related disaster risk.
+In 2023, the Financial Times recognised RedR as one of 20 organisations helping to rebuild broken worlds.

 The RedR Federation comprises several nationally accredited RedR organisations who all share a common vision and mission.
 These include RedR organisations in Australia, Indonesia, India, Malaysia, and UK.

 History

 1980s

 RedR was founded in London in 1980 by engineer Peter Guthrie following time spent delivering aid during the crisis of the Vietnamese boat people.
 Mr. Guthrie said: “When I returned [from the refugee crisis in Malaysia] I saw the pressing need for engineers to help in this sort of work and compiled a register of engineers who could be called upon at short notice to work with frontline relief agencies.”

 On the advice of Oxfam’s chief engineer Jim Howard, Oxfam provided seed funding and RedR was formally registered as a charity.

 In 1985, RedR faced its first major challenge with the onset of the Ethiopian Famine.
 A significant number of RedR Members were required to work on relief programmes in Ethiopia and neighbouring Sudan.
 In 1988, The Princess Royal became President of RedR, a position she still holds today.